karlnapf/shogun-wiki/GSoC_2016_project_large_gps.md

  * Applications

 The project will start from the existing code base, which already contains a huge amount of work.
-We aim to fill the gaps with respect to the above methods.
+We aim to fill the gaps in the above methods:

  * Implement all standard methods that are not yet in the framework
  * Benchmark existing methods against competing implementations (such as GPStuff, GPflow, GPML, etc)